 Stoneville is a very small town located in the state of North Carolina.
 With a population of 1,038 people and two constituent neighborhoods, Stoneville is the 394th largest community in North Carolina.

-Stoneville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stoneville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Stoneville who work in office and administrative support (14.18%), maintenance occupations (8.44%), and healthcare suport services (7.72%).
+Unlike some towns, Stoneville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stoneville are a mix of both white- and blue-collar jobs.
+Overall, Stoneville is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Stoneville who work in office and administrative support (13.08%), sales jobs (12.09%), and healthcare suport services (8.44%).

 As is often the case in a small town, Stoneville doesn't have a public transportation system that people use for their commute.

 Stoneville is a very ethnically-diverse town.
 The people who call Stoneville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stoneville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stoneville include English, German, European, and Italian.
+Stoneville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.19% of the town’s residents.
+Important ancestries of people in Stoneville include English, German, Italian, and European.

 The most common language spoken in Stoneville is English.
 Other important languages spoken here include Spanish and Chinese.